alexanderbird/thumb.codes/README.md

 Emoji clipboard: from search term to clipboard without using your mouse

+## Why

+The alternatives I've found (emojipedia, amp-what.com, and other unicode/emoji searches) are optimized for discovery.
+I wanted one optimized for putting the emoji on my clipboard ASAP, and I wanted a quick+fun side project.

 ## Contributing

 PRs welcome, as long as you don't make it any more keystrokes to get an emoji